MEDFormat/MEDC/README.md

 Sometimes the API documentation lags behind the code.
 This does not affect the documentation of existing functions, but new functions may have been added.
 This file is updated, but not as regularly as the source.
-There also may be some new record types in the medrec_m10 source that have not yet been added to the MED Records documetation.
+There also may be some new record types in the medrec_m10 source that have not yet been added to the MED Records documentation.